SmithyAT/UltiTuner/README.md

 ## Upcoming features
-- UM3 support
+- [ ] UM3 support
-- Reset the message if you have aborted a print job before it has started to print.
+- [ ] Reset the message if you have aborted a print job before it has started to print.
+- [ ] LED switch
-- ???
-I am open for ideas
+- [ ] I am open for ideas